 Preparing for Princeton University

 Knowing more about the admission process, the cost of studying, and scholarship opportunities is crucial for this.
-Read to learn more!
+Read on to learn more!

 Admission Requirements